|Nutritional Guidelines (per serving)|

 Click Play to See How to Make Mexican Rice

 - 2 tablespoons vegetable oil

 - 1/4 medium onion, chopped

 - 1 cup chicken stock

 Heat oil in a small saucepan over medium heat.
-Add rice and cook (stirring frequently to prevent burning) for 5 minutes.
+Add rice and cook (stirring frequently to prevent burning) until translucent and toasted 5 minutes.

 Add onion, green pepper, and chile powder and continue cooking for 5 minutes, stirring often.

 Stir in garlic and cook 1 minute longer.

 Add tomatoes, chicken stock, and salt and bring to a boil.
 Cover tightly cook over low heat for 20 minutes.